ynchiu/ShuJiangStore/README.md

 ## How to accelerate LightNet

 CUDNN can be used to calculate convolutions.
+You will need to compile the vl_nnconv function provided by MatConvNet team.

-To enable that:
+1. Please go to http://www.vlfeat.org/matconvnet/install/ to download.
-1. Please go to http://www.vlfeat.org/matconvnet/install/ to download and compile MatConvNet with the CUDNN support.
+2. Copy the folder 'MatConvNet_Dir/matlab' into 'LightNet_Dir/CoreModules/matlab'.
-2. Copy the folder 'MatConvNet_Dir/matlab/mex' into 'LightNet_Dir/CoreModules/mex'.
-You may need to copy some dynamic libraries in the CUDNN folder to the LightNet mex folder as well depending on your system.
+3. Try to compile MatConvNet in the LightNet directory (even though we only use one convolution function).
-3. Set opts.use_cudnn=1 in the main tesing script.
+4. Set opts.use_cudnn=1 in the main tesing script.